1,000+ Opportunities

 * Key Dates and Deliverables * Remedial Investigation Report Burrton Oil Field Brine Plume(January 2020) * Feasibility Study Report: Burrton Oil Field Brine Plume(January 2020) * Feasibility Study Update Report (December 2024) * SWPF FY2023 Appropriation: $50,000 * SWPF FY2024 Appropriation: $50,000 * SWPF FY2025 Appropriation: $50,000 ## Potential Additional Funding Resources * U.S. Bureau of Reclamation * Groundwater Management District #2 ## Consequences of Not Funding Continued movement of the Burrton chloride plume within the Equus Beds Aquifer towards the east-southeast, leading to impacts with the City of Wichita's groundwater well field as well as other regional groundwater users.

-Based on current listing details, eligibility includes: State and local government agencies, including the Kansas Water Office and local water users.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State and local government agencies, including the Kansas Water Office and local water users.
+Confirm the full requirements in the official notice before applying.